by CData Software | November 2, 2022

 Consider how finance may need both periodic and on-demand reporting.
 A replication pipeline can support quarterly and annual financial reports from aged data because this workflow does not require constant updates.
 Meanwhile, real-time connectivity can allow the CFO to aggregate data and deliver instant profit & loss (P&L) statements.

-Replication and Real-Time Connectivity with CData
+Replication and real-time connectivity with CData

 Data is complex, and businesses must adopt different methods of working with their data in different ways.
 To support your data initiatives, CData provides data connectivity and integration solutions that complement your unique needs.
 Our roster of sized-to-fit options support live data access, data consolidation, or a combination of both.